jmicko/known_space/known_space_reading_order_by_publishing_date.md

 - [ ] 1970 - Ringworld (novel)
 - [ ] 1972 - "Cloak of Anarchy"
 - [ ] 1973 January - "The Defenseless Dead"
-- [ ] 1973 September - Protector (novel)
+- [ ] 1973 September - "Protector" (novel)
 - [ ] 1975 January - "ARM" (chronologically before "The Borderland of Sol")
 - [ ] 1975 January - "The Borderland of Sol" (chronologically after "ARM")
-- [ ] 1979 - The Ringworld Engineers (novel)
+- [ ] 1979 - "The Ringworld Engineers" (novel)

 ## 1980s

-- [ ] 1980 - The Patchwork Girl (novel)
+- [ ] 1980 - "The Patchwork Girl" (novel)
+- [ ] 1988 June - OPTIONAL: "The Man-Kzin Wars" (first book in the Man-Kzin series)
-- [ ] 1989 - OPTIONAL: "Man-Kzin Wars II" - Set in known space, mostly not written by Niven.
+- [ ] 1989 August - OPTIONAL: "Man-Kzin Wars II" - Set in known space, mostly not written by Niven.
 Shared universe

 ## 1990s

 - [ ] 1990 August - "Madness Has Its Place" - Man-Kzin Wars III
+- [ ] 1990 August - OPTIONAL: "Man-Kzin Wars III"
-- [ ] 1991 Jan 1 - Inconstant Star (fix-up novel including Iron from Man-Kzin I, and Inconstant Star from Man-Kzin III.
+- [ ] 1991 Jan 1 - "Inconstant Star" (fix-up novel including Iron from Man-Kzin I, and Inconstant Star from Man-Kzin III.
 Also references Inconstant Moon, which is not part of Known Space)
+- [ ] 1991 September - OPTIONAL: "Man-Kzin Wars IV"
+- [ ] 1992 October - OPTIONAL: "Man-Kzin Wars V"
-- [ ] 1993 November - Procrustes (chronologically before "The Color of Sunfire")
+- [ ] 1993 November - "Procrustes" (chronologically before "The Color of Sunfire")
-- [ ] 1993 November - The Color of Sunfire (chronologically after "Procrustes")
+- [ ] 1993 November - "The Color of Sunfire" (chronologically after "Procrustes")
-- [ ] 1994 April - Ghost (collection only, as frame story)
+- [ ] 1994 April - "Ghost" (collection only, as frame story)
+- [ ] 1994 July - OPTIONAL: "Man-Kzin Wars VI"
-- [ ] 1995 June - The Woman in Del Rey Crater
+- [ ] 1995 June - "The Woman in Del Rey Crater"
-- [ ] 1995 June - OPTIONAL: Song of the Night People - Short story that is embedded in The Ringworld Throne, which comes next, so just read that.
+- [ ] 1995 June - OPTIONAL: "Song of the Night People" - Short story that is embedded in The Ringworld Throne, which comes next, so just read that.
+- [ ] 1995 July - OPTIONAL: "Man-Kzin Wars VII"
-- [ ] 1996 June - The Ringworld Throne (novel)
+- [ ] 1996 June - "The Ringworld Throne" (novel)
+todo - "A Darker Geometry" from Man-Kinz might go here
-- [ ] 1998 September - Choosing Names - from Man-Kzin Wars VII
+- [ ] 1998 September - "Choosing Names" - (short story from Man-Kzin Wars VII)
+- [ ] 1998 September - "Choosing Names: Man-Kinz Wars VII" ("Choosing Names" is both the anthology title, and the tile of one of the stories in the book)

 ## 2000s

 - [ ] 2000 October - "Fly-By-Night" - Set in Man-Kzin Wars
+- [ ] 2002 January - OPTIONAL: "Man-Kzin Wars IX"
+- [ ] 2003 August - OPTIONAL: "Man-Kzin Wars X: the Wunder War"
 - [ ] 2004 June - "Ringworld's Children" (novel)
 - [ ] 2005 October - "The Hunting Park" - Set in Man-Kzin Wars
+- [ ] 2005 October 4 - OPTIONAL: "Man-Kzin Wars XI"
-- [ ] 2007 October - Fleet of Worlds (novel, with Edward M. Lerner)
+- [ ] 2007 October - "Fleet of Worlds" (novel, with Edward M. Lerner)
-- [ ] 2008 September - Juggler of Worlds (novel, with Edward M. Lerner)
+- [ ] 2008 September - "Juggler of Worlds" (novel, with Edward M. Lerner)
+- [ ] 2009 February 3 - OPTIONAL: "Man-Kzin Wars XII"
-- [ ] 2009 November - Destroyer of Worlds (novel, with Edward M. Lerner)
+- [ ] 2009 November - "Destroyer of Worlds" (novel, with Edward M. Lerner)

 ## 2010s

-- [ ] 2010 October - Betrayer of Worlds (novel, with Edward M. Lerner)
+- [ ] 2010 October - "Betrayer of Worlds" (novel, with Edward M. Lerner)
+- [ ] 2012 May - OPTIONAL: "Man-Kzin Wars XIII"

-- [ ] 2012 August - "Fate of Worlds: Return from the Ringworld" (novel, with Edward M. Lerner)
+- [ ] 2012 August 21 - "Fate of Worlds: Return from the Ringworld" (novel, with Edward M. Lerner)
+- [ ] 2013 December 3 - OPTIONAL: "Man-Kzin Wars XIV"
+- [ ] 2013 December - OPTIONAL: "Treasure Planet: A Man-Kzin Novel" (not even part of the Man-Kzin Wars.
+Very optional)
+- [ ] 2019 February - OPTIONAL: "Man-Kzin Wars XV"

 ## 2020s

+- [ ] 2020 February 9 - OPTIONAL: "Freedom: A Man-Kzin Novel"
 - [ ] 2022 November - "Sacred Cow" (short story, with Steven Barnes)